 The first cause to galvanize this new program was Diderot and d'Alembert's Encyclopédie.
 The first volume of this compendium of definitions appeared in 1751, and almost instantly the work became buried in the kind of scandal to which Voltaire had grown accustomed.
 Voltaire saw in the controversy a new call to action, and he joined forces with the project soon after its appearance, penning numerous articles that began to appear with volume 5 in 1755.
-Scandal continued to chase the Encyclopédie, however, and in 1759 the work's publication privilege was revoked in France, an act that did not kill the project but force it into illicit production in Switzerland.
+Scandal continued to chase the Encyclopédie, however, and in 1759 the work's publication privilege was revoked in France, an act that did not kill the project but forced it into illicit production in Switzerland.
 During these scandals, Voltaire fought vigorously alongside the project's editors to defend the work, fusing the Encyclopédie's enemies, particularly the Parisian Jesuits who edited the monthly periodical the Journal de Trevoux, into a monolithic “infamy” devoted to eradicating truth and light from the world.
 This framing was recapitulated by the opponents of the Encyclopédie, who began to speak of the loose assemblage of authors who contributed articles to the work as a subversive coterie of philosophes devoted to undermining legitimate social and moral order.

 As this polemic crystallized and grew in both energy and influence, Voltaire embraced its terms and made them his cause.
 He formed particularly close ties with d'Alembert, and with him began to generalize a broad program for Enlightenment centered on rallying the newly self-conscious philosophes (a term often used synonymously with the Encyclopédistes) toward political and intellectual change.
 In this program, the philosophes were not unified by any shared philosophy but through a commitment to the program of defending philosophie itself against its perceived enemies.
 They were also imagined as activists fighting to eradicate error and superstition from the world.
 The ongoing defense of the Encyclopédie was one rallying point, and soon the removal of the Jesuits—the great enemies of Enlightenment, the philosophes proclaimed—became a second unifying cause.
 This effort achieved victory in 1763, and soon the philosophes were attempting to infiltrate the academies and other institutions of knowledge in France.
 One climax in this effort was reached in 1774 when the Encyclopédiste and friend of Voltaire and the philosophes, Anne-Robert Jacques Turgot, was named Controller-General of France, the most powerful ministerial position in the kingdom, by the newly crowned King Louis XVI.
 Voltaire and his allies had paved the way for this victory through a barrage of writings throughout the 1760s and 1770s that presented philosophie like that espoused by Turgot as an agent of enlightened reform and its critics as prejudicial defenders of an ossified tradition.

 Voltaire did bring out one explicitly philosophical book in support this campaign, his Dictionnaire philosophique of 1764–1770.
 This book republished his articles from the original Encyclopédie while adding new entries conceived in the spirit of the original work.
 Yet to fully understand the brand of philosophie that Voltaire made foundational to the Enlightenment, one needs to recognize that it just as often circulated in fictional stories, satires, poems, pamphlets, and other less obviously philosophical genres.
 Voltaire's most widely known text, for instance, Candide, ou l'Optimisme, first published in 1759, is a fictional story of a wandering traveler engaged in a set of farcical adventures.
 Yet contained in the text is a serious attack on Leibnizian philosophy, one that in many ways marks the culmination of Voltaire's decades long attack on this philosophy started during the Newton wars.
 Philosophie à la Voltaire also came in the form of political activism, such as his public defense of Jean Calas who, Voltaire argued, was a victim of a despotic state and an irrational and brutal judicial system.
 Voltaire often attached philosophical reflection to this political advocacy, such as when he facilitated a French translation of Cesare Beccaria's treatise on humanitarian justice and penal reform and then prefaced the work with his own essay on justice and religious toleration (Calas was a French protestant persecuted by a Catholic monarchy).
-Public philosophic campaigns such as these that channeled critical reason in a direct, public way against the perceived injustices and absurdities of Old Regime life were the hallmark of philosophie as Voltaire understood the term.
+Public philosophic campaigns such as these that channeled critical reason in a direct, oppositionalist way against the perceived injustices and absurdities of Old Regime life were the hallmark of philosophie as Voltaire understood the term.

 Voltaire lived long enough to see some of his long-term legacies start to concretize.
 With the ascension of Louis XVI in 1774 and the appointment of Turgot as Controller-General, the French establishment began to embrace the philosophes and their agenda in a new way.
 Critics of Voltaire and his program for philosophie remained powerful, however, and they would continue to survive as the necessary backdrop to the positive image of the Enlightenment philosophe as a modernizer, progressive reformer, and courageous scourge against traditional authority that Voltaire bequeathed to later generations.
 During Voltaire's lifetime, this new acceptance translated into a final return to Paris in early 1778.
 Here, as a frail and sickly octogenarian, Voltaire was welcomed by the city as the hero of the Enlightenment that he now personified.
 A statue was commissioned as a permanent shrine to his legacy, and a public performance of his play Irène was performed in a way that allowed its author to be celebrated as a national hero.
 Voltaire died several weeks after these events, but the canonization that they initiated has continued right up until the present.

 Western philosophy was profoundly shaped by the conception of the philosophe and the program for Enlightenment philosophie that Voltaire came to personify.
-The model he offered of the philosophe as a critical public citizen and advocate first and foremost, and as an abstruse and systematic thinker only when absolutely necessary, was especially influential in the subsequent development of the European philosophy.
-Also influential was the example he offered of the philosopher measuring the value of any philosophy according to its ability to effect social change.
+The model he offered of the philosophe as critical public citizen and advocate first and foremost, and as abstruse and systematic thinker only when absolutely necessary, was especially influential in the subsequent development of the European philosophy.
+Also influential was the example he offered of the philosopher measuring the value of any philosophy according by its ability to effect social change.
 In this respect, Karl Marx's famous thesis that philosophy should aspire to change the world, not merely interpret it, owes more than a little debt Voltaire.
 The link between Voltaire and Marx was also established through the French revolutionary tradition, which similarly adopted Voltaire as one of its founding heroes.
 Voltaire was the first person to be honored with re-burial in the newly created Pantheon of the Great Men of France that the new revolutionary government created in 1791.
 This act served as a tribute to the connections that the revolutionaries saw between Voltaire's philosophical program and the cause of revolutionary modernization as a whole.
 In a similar way, Voltaire remains today an iconic hero for everyone who sees a positive linkage between critical reason and political resistance in projects of progressive, modernizing reform.